Erin Rowell

-Erin Rowell (née Normoyle) (born 19 January 1983) is an Australian Paralympic cyclist.
-She won a bronze medal at her first Para-cycling Track World Championships.
-Prior to transferring to cycling, she was an international motocross rider.
+Erin Rowell (née Normoyle) (born 19 January 1983) is an Australian para-cyclist, World Champion, World Championship medallist and Commonwealth Games medallist who represents Australia in international track cycling.

+Rowell has won a UCI Para-cycling Track World Championship title, as well as medals across multiple World Championships.
+In 2026, she represented Australia at the Commonwealth Games in Glasgow, winning bronze in the women’s C4/C5 1000 m time trial and finishing fourth in the 4000 m individual pursuit.

+Before transitioning to elite cycling, Rowell competed internationally in motocross.

 Personal

 In 2010, she was involved in a serious head-on motor vehicle accident near Red Bud, Illinois.
 She suffered multiple fractures to her leg, as well as chest and rib injuries.
 Rowell with her husband Ryan operate in the TORQ F1T fitness centre in Torquay, Victoria.